What Went Wrong At SmileDirectClub?

 What does SmileDirectClub’s collapse mean for other online alignment services, like Candid and Byte?

-Unsurprisingly, SmileDirectClub isn’t the only teeth straightening company to go bust in recent years.
-Your Smile Direct, which operated throughout the UK, Europe and Australia, was dissolved in November 2019.
-Ellen tells Refinery29 that she was one of the customers the business abandoned when it crumbled.
-“Your Smile Direct didn’t even notify customers they were going out of business,” says Ellen.
-“It was only when I tried to email my account manager about the next steps that his automatic reply said they weren’t contactable anymore.”
-Ellen says that she received her treatment by financing through a private healthcare company.
-“They had obviously also been left in the lurch and were refusing to refund me,” says Ellen.
-“I had to go to the Ombudsman and prove that I hadn’t received the last portion of my treatment, so I shouldn’t have to pay for what that amounted to.
-It took almost a year to get it sorted.”

-Ellen says she is one of the lucky ones; the ombudsman would hear her case, but at the time, she was in a Facebook group with other customers struggling to claim a refund.
-“They had lost thousands of pounds with no sign of getting it back,” says Ellen.
-“Some were told by their finance companies that they had to keep paying their instalments or it would trash their credit score.”
-Ellen finds it hard to believe that there aren’t tighter regulations on how dental companies like this operate.
-“Your Smile Direct managed to get away without lots of press about them too, unlike SmileDirectClub,” laments Ellen.
-Following its insolvency, customers were directed to Alignerly, a company offering the same treatment, and reportedly registered at the same Dublin address.
-Refinery29 can’t find any online evidence suggesting Alignerly is currently operating as a business.

 So what of other online teeth alignment services with similar business models to SmileDirectClub?
-Dr Dodd predicts that, eventually, they’ll cease to exist.
-The news about SmileDirectClub will likely put many people off going down the online route, says Dr Dodd, who envisions a return to in-clinic treatments, including dentist-approved Invisalign.
-Dr Kahng doesn’t personally have an issue with companies trying to innovate in this space.
+Dr. Dodd predicts that, eventually, they’ll cease to exist.
+The news about SmileDirectClub will likely put many people off going down the online route, says Dr. Dodd, who envisions a return to in-clinic treatments, including dentist-approved Invisalign.
+Dr. Kahng doesn’t personally have an issue with companies trying to innovate in this space.
 However, she stresses that they must do so with the patient's safety in mind.
-This would mean a doctor would need to be a more significant part of its business model, says Dr Kahng.
-Happily, some companies have started to partner with existing dental offices, like Candid, based in the US.
-“What I do hope is that the SmileDirectClub bankruptcy brings awareness to consumers so that they can make better decisions if they choose to move forward with DIY aligner companies,” says Dr Kahng.
-She surmises that SmileDirect spent “too much” to acquire their customers through marketing, and thanks to poor reported outcomes and customer service, she believes it was “overextended”.
+This would mean a doctor would need to be a more significant part of its business model, says Dr. Kahng.
+Happily, some companies have started to partner with existing dental offices, like Candid.
+“What I do hope is that the SmileDirectClub bankruptcy brings awareness to consumers so that they can make better decisions if they choose to move forward with DIY aligner companies,” says Dr. Kahng.
+She surmises that SmileDirect spent “too much” to acquire their customers through marketing, and thanks to poor reported outcomes and customer service, she believes it was “overextended.”

 Overall, the expert consensus is that, currently, the risks associated with online aligner companies may outweigh the benefits.
 You only get one set of teeth throughout your adult life, so whatever you do, look after them.
 You could pay dearly for it otherwise.